 Will I be charged for filing a FOIA request?

 There is no initial fee for submitting a FOIA request.
 However, a public body may charge fees for searching, reviewing, and reproducing records as provided in 1 DCMR §408.
 You may include in your request letter a specific statement limiting the amount of fees you are willing to pay.
 Please be aware that you may have to pay search and/or review fees even if the search does not locate any responsive records or if records are located but are withheld as exempt.
 You may request a waiver or reduction of fees in your request letter.
 You must include a statement describing how the requested records will be used to benefit the general public.
 If the public body determines that a waiver or fee reduction is in the public interest, i.e., furnishing the records primarily benefits the general public, a waiver or reduction may be granted.
 (DC Official Code § 2-532(b)).

 How do I file an appeal?

 You may file an administrative appeal or seek judicial review if you are dissatisfied with a public body's response to your request.
-Administrative appeals are submitted to the Mayor.
-If you submitted your FOIA request via the Freedom of Information Act Public Access Website, you may submit the appeal by logging on to your account via FOIAXpress.
+Administrative appeals are submitted to the Mayor through the Mayor's Office of Legal Counsel.
+If you submitted your FOIA request via the Freedom of Information Act Public Access Portal, you may submit the appeal by logging on to your account via FOIAXpress.
 If you submitted your request directly to a District Government agency, your appeal must be in writing and must include a copy of the original request as well as a copy of the public body's written denial letter issued to you, if any.
 In addition, the appeal must include a written statement of the arguments, circumstances, or reasons in support of the information sought by your request.
 The appeal letter must include "Freedom of Information Act Appeal" or "FOIA Appeal" in the subject line of the letter and marked on the outside of the envelope.
-You may direct a written appeal to Mayor@dc.gov or:
+You may direct a written appeal to firstname.lastname@example.org or:

 1350 Pennsylvania Avenue, NW